Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 objFSO.CopyFile f_Current, f_save, True

-Next, the corrupt file is deleted using the DeleteFile() method of the objFSO Object.
+Next, the corrupt file is removed using the DeleteFile() method of the objFSO object.

 'Check the Backup file Exists or Not